-Disney doubles down in war of words with Scarlet Johansson over Black Widow lawsuit
+Disney accuses Scarlett Johansson of running ‘highly orchestrated PR campaign’ with Black Widow lawsuit

 “But ignoring the contracts of the artists responsible for the success of its films in furtherance of this short-sighted strategy violates their rights and we look forward to proving as much in court.
 This will surely not be the last case where Hollywood talent stands up to Disney and makes it clear that, whatever the company may pretend, it has a legal obligation to honor its contracts.”

-Now, longtime Disney lawyer Daniel Petrocelli has told Variety that the demands in Johansson’s lawsuit are “not obtainable” and alleged it was a “PR campaign.”
+Now, longtime Disney lawyer Daniel Petrocelli has told Variety that the demands in Johansson’s lawsuit are “not obtainable” and alleged it was a “PR campaign”.

 He told the publication: “It is obvious that this is a highly orchestrated PR campaign to achieve an outcome that is not obtainable in the lawsuit.
 No amount of public pressure can change or obscure the explicit contractual commitments.
 The written contract is clear as a bell.”